Philadelphia-Born Comedian, Actor Bob Saget Dead At 65

 Saget was a 1978 alumnus of what is now the Lew Klein College of Media and Communication, and he credits television pioneer Lew Klein, who taught at Temple for 67 years, for getting him into the entertainment business.
 When the College was named for Mr. Klein in 2017, Saget came to Philadelphia to serve as the ceremony’s emcee.

 In 2016, Saget reprised his role as Danny Tanner when Netflix released a Full House reboot “Fuller House.”
-Saget was also the host of “America’s Funniest Home Videos” for eight years.MORE NEWS: Fire At Somerton Auto Shop Under Investigation, Philadelphia Fire Says
+Saget was also the host of “America’s Funniest Home Videos” for eight years.MORE NEWS: Camden County Woman Dead After Reported Home Invasion, Prosecutors Say

 For more on this developing story, click here.